-- -- Removal of vegetation within the boundary of the site. - -- Moderate to moderately high topographic alteration and drainage modification. - -- Minor amounts of ravelling, sloughing, and slumping of cut slope faces.
-This should not create a hazard to the site, sump, or well heads. - -- Minor amounts of erosion induced siltation introduced into the drainage way downslope of the site.
+- -- Moderate to moderately high topographic alteration and drainage modification. - -- Minor amounts of ravelling, sloughing, and slumping of cut slope faces.
+This should not create a hagard to the site, sump, or well heads. - -- Minor amounts of erosion induced siltation introduced into the drainage way downslope of the site.
 This introduction would diminish after the first year or two following construction.
 Runoff would carry some of this silt down drainage and, thus, would create an off-site impact in part. - -- Seismic ground shaking on the site caused by one or more earthquake events on one or more of the region's known or potentially active faults.
-Ground shaking would not be related in any way to pad development.
+Ground shaking would not be refated in any way to pad development.
 The most likely result of such shaking would be to cause or aggrevate cut slope failure.

-Mitigations for Site Development
+Mitigation for Site Development